CanonicalLtd/maas-docs/en/nodes-scripts.md

 # Hardware Testing Scripts

 Hardware testing scripts are used to evaluate system hardware and report its status.
+Test scripts may be run directly after commissioning or from a node in a ready, deployed, or broken state.
 By default any test script tagged `commissioning` will be run during commissioning or testing.
-You can select which testing scripts are run from the [web UI][maas-scripts] or the [command line][maas-scripts-cli].
+You can select which testing scripts are run from the [webUI][maas-scripts] or the [commandline][maas-scripts-cli].

 ## Metadata fields